Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **remotePlexPort:**
->This is the remote Port that the remote plex server is hosted on.
-This only needs to be changed if your plex server is not running on the default port of 32400
+>This is the remote Port that the remote Plex server is hosted on.
+This only needs to be changed if your Plex server is not running on the default port of 32400
 >
 >Default: "32400"
 >Example: